GoogleCloudPlatform/cloud-foundation-fabric/modules/net-firewall-policy/README.md

     - protocol: icmp
 ```

-You might need to reference external security profile groups in your firewall rules, using thier Terraform ids.
+You might need to reference external security profile groups in your firewall rules, using their Terraform ids.
 For example, `//networksecurity.googleapis.com/${google_network_security_security_profile_group.security_profile_group.id}`.
 To do so, list your security profile groups in the `security_profile_group_ids` map variable.
 Then reference them by key from your factories.

 ```hcl
 module "vpc" {